 If wall socket & fuse are OK but washing machine won’t start

 The most common cause for a washing machine that wont start is the door interlock, particularly if the main light on the washing machine has come on, but nothing works.

 However, the fault could also be in wiring to the door interlock, or the door catch not activating it properly, or a faulty on off switch, or even the main control module.
 With some washing machines (eg Indesit and Hotpoint) even an open circuit heater or motor can cause the entire washing machine to stop working except the led lights.

 Therefore you need to know what you are doing to trace this type of fault and need a continuity test meter.
 So if it isn't the wall socket or the plug, and you can’t see any loose wires you may be be better getting an appliance engineer to trace it.

 Read on for advice about the door interlock.

 The key to tracing faults is a full understanding of how things should work.
 So if you suspect the door interlock see my article which covers how does a washing machine door interlock work?

 More possible causes

 If it isn’t the door interlock it could be so many other things including as mentioned earlier bizarre things like a faulty heater or motor on some machines.
-It could even be the main pcb blown somewhere.
-Please consider using my links for spares and booking engineers, which helps keep this resource running.
+It could even be the main pcb.
+It would be foolish to just guess at a part and replace it.
+The correct way to work is to diagnose, and show that a part is faulty before replacing it.
+Please consider using my links for spares and booking repairs, which helps keep this resource running.

 If washing machine fills with water but won’t start washing